 In 2018, the Strasbourg Christmas markets were the scene of a deadly terrorist attack that resulted in the death of 5 and injury of 11.
 As a result of this attack, and similar attacks that have taken place over the past couple of year around Europe, there has been a huge increase in security efforts around the Old Town and the Christmas markets.

 As you cross the bridges into the old town you will pass through security checkpoints.
-Those with luggage (from backpacks, to purses, to suitcases) will be asked to open their luggage for inspection.
+Those with luggage (from backpacks, to purses, to suitcases) may be asked to open their luggage for inspection.
 It’s not particularly invasive, but do expect to have your belongings searched.

 Other Things to do in Strasbourg at Christmas